rjbs/imap-extensions-suggestions/draft-ietf-mailmaint-imap-extensions-suggestions.md

 ## COMPRESS, RFC 4978

-With the COMPRESS extension enabled, the IMAP conversation in both directions is compressed using DEFLATE.
+With the {{?COMPRESS=RFC4978}} extension enabled, the IMAP conversation in both directions is compressed using DEFLATE.
 In practice, this leads to a 20-40% (or more) reduction in bandwidth used.
 The deflate algorithm is widely implemented and adds very little computing cost to providing service.

 ## CONDSTORE and QRESYNC, RFC 7162

-These extensions provide efficient mechanisms for re-synchronization.
+These extensions, from {{?RFC7162}} provide efficient mechanisms for re-synchronization.
 When an IMAP client can make use of these features, it can efficiently update its local cache by only fetching new or changed data.
 Without these features, the client needs to rescan old mail for changes.
 Implementing these extensions reduces bandwidth usage and means an IMAP client is fully up to date much more quickly after coming back online.
 CONDSTORE and QRESYNC are probably the most important extensions to implement to improve IMAP efficiency.

 For clients that perform no local caching, these extensions provide no benefit.

 ## ESEARCH, RFC 4731

-The ESEARCH extension (not to be confused with the ESEARCH command provided by the MULTISEARCH extension) extends the core search mechanism to allow limiting results, getting a count of results, and getting results in a more compact format.
+The {{?ESEARCH=RFC4731}} extension (not to be confused with the ESEARCH command provided by the MULTISEARCH extension) extends the core search mechanism to allow limiting results, getting a count of results, and getting results in a more compact format.
 This reduces bandwidth and can allow server-side query optimizations.

 This extension is required by IMAP4rev2.

 ## ID, RFC 2971

-The ID extension adds the ID command and response, through which the client identifies itself (by name and version) to the server, and the server does the same in return.
+The {{?ID=RFC2971}} extension adds the ID command and response, through which the client identifies itself (by name and version) to the server, and the server does the same in return.
 When a client or server author digs into a bug or other problematic behavior, knowing what piece of software is at the other end of the connection makes it easier to reproduce and diagnose problems.
 It also means that there's a path to contact the maintainers of the software involved.

 ## MOVE, RFC 6851

-The MOVE command provides a way to atomically move a message from one mailbox to another, combining a message copy and expunge.
+The {{?MOVE=RFC6851}} command provides a way to atomically move a message from one mailbox to another, combining a message copy and expunge.
 This eliminates the possibility of a copied-but-not-deleted message.
 Also, because there's no intermediate state where the message exists twice, the command won't fail due to quota limitations.